ninatu/everything_at_once/README.md

 ## Contact

-If you have any problems with the code or have a question, please open an issue.
+If you have any problems with the code or have a question, please open an issue or send an email to shvetsova at em.uni-frankfurt.de.
 I'll try to answer as soon as possible.

 ## Acknowledgments and Licenses